 Reset the spark plug(s) in the engine before you put the cover back on - unless you are going to work on the prop.
 Some old models might start up when you turn the prop - and that will definitely ruin your Saturday.
 Once ready to start the boat, be sure it is in water!
 You need the coolant!
-It will smoke at first from the fogging oil you laid in the fall, but that will quickly pass.
+It will smoke at first from the fogging oil you laid in the Fall but that will quickly pass.

-OK, there are surely more things to do, but you are well on your way to heading out to the high seas - or at least our bays and creeks!
+OK, there are surely more things to do but you are well on your way to heading out to the high seas - or at least the bay!

-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."
+If you are interested in being a volunteer member of USCG Forces, email me at JoinUSCGAux2008@aol.com or go direct to MaryJo Cruickshank, who is in charge of new members matters, at FSO-PS@emcg.us and we will help you "get in this thing..."